Homebrew/legacy-homebrew/share/doc/homebrew/Acceptable-Formulae.md

 There are exceptions:

+* OpenSSL - Apple has formally deprecated OpenSSL on OS X in favour of their own Security Framework & consequently the OS X OpenSSL is rarely updated and frequently falls behind important security updates.
+  Homebrew endeavours to use our shipped OpenSSL as much as possible.
 * Programs that a user will regularly interact with directly, like editors and language runtimes
 * Libraries that provide functionality or contain security updates not found in